Joel Campbell Du Bose: Career

-With Alabama historian Thomas F. Owen, he founded the Gulf States Historical Magazine, a bi-monthly journal publishing on the history of the Gulf Coast of the United States, in 1902.
+He founded the Gulf States Historical Magazine, a bi-monthly journal publishing on the history of the Gulf Coast of the United States, with Alabama historian Thomas F. Owen in 1902.
 Owen was the magazine's first editor, while DuBose was the business manager.
 He took over as editor the second year, but lacking financial or institutional support the magazine folded.